Pablo Ferro: Film and commercial work

 Ferro worked as visual consultant, second-unit director on several films, such as contributing the "pornographic" effects to a special montage within Midnight Cowboy.
 Ferro was supervising editor on The Night They Raided Minsky's, and received a nomination in 1984 for an American Video Award (AVA) for his work as supervising editor of Michael Jackson's music video "Beat It," the first year an award was given in that category.
 Ferro also produced and directed numerous short films such as The Inflatable Doll.

+He died of pneumonia in 2018 at the age of 83.

 Recognition

 Ferro won over 70 national and international awards, among them numerous Clios, a DGA Excellence in Film Award, and several Lifetime Achievement awards.
-He has also received nominations from such highly regarded institutions as the Smithsonian Cooper-Hewitt.
-In 1999 Ferro was awarded the prestigious DaimlerChrysler Design Award, and in 2000 Ferro was inducted into the Art Directors Hall of Fame.
+He has also received nominations from institutions like the Smithsonian Cooper-Hewitt.
+In 1999 Ferro was awarded the DaimlerChrysler Design Award, and in 2000 he was inducted into the Art Directors Hall of Fame.

 Ferro's titles and montage sequences have appeared in 12 Academy Award winning films.
-He had been working on a children's book, a graphic novel.
+He worked on a children's book and a graphic novel.
 He did the animation on his own documentary, Pablo, which was released in 2012.

+Ferro's contributions to the field were recognized with numerous awards, including the 2009 AIGA Medal, that underscores his impact on the industry and his role as a transformative figure in graphic design.

+Legacy

+Pablo Ferro had a profound influence on the world of graphic design, particularly in the realm of film title design and advertising.

+Ferro was a pioneer of techniques like quick-cut editing, split-screen techniques, and multiple screen imagery.
+His innovative approach to film title sequences brought a new level of dynamism and energy to the screen, influencing generations of designers and filmmakers.

+His hand-drawn typography became a signature style, recognized and emulated in both film and graphic design.
+His work on titles for films like Dr. Strangelove and A Clockwork Orange set a new standard for visual storytelling.
+Ferro's playful yet impactful lettering added a distinctive character that has been a source of inspiration for many in the design community.

+Ferro's visceral approach to advertising and film titles inspired his clients to take risks with color, editing, and bold imagery.
+His work on the NBC peacock logo and the Burlington Mills "stitching" logo are prime examples of his lasting impact on visual culture.
+By pushing boundaries, Ferro helped to shape the aesthetic preferences and creative daring of the advertising industry.

+His collaborations with renowned directors like Stanley Kubrick, Hal Ashby, and Jonathan Demme helped shape the visual language of their films.
+Ferro's ability to bring a compelling visual style to their projects made him a sought-after designer in Hollywood.
+His work for Kubrick, especially in Dr. Strangelove and A Clockwork Orange became well-known for its creativity and ingenuity.